 In the beginning analyse your motive.
 Are you acting for someone else’s happiness or are you acting for your own?
 Is it society pushing you towards “happiness”?
 Your friends?
 A relationship?
-It’s not a negative thing to be motivated or to want someone you care about to be happy but remember it’s your journey and you are the one who needs to decide what makes you happy at the end of the day.
+It’s not a negative thing to be motivated or to want someone you care about to be happy.
+However, remember it’s your journey.
+You are the one who needs to decide what makes you happy at the end of the day.
 Live for yourself first and the journey will be a lot more clear.

 Stay tuned next week for… A step by step guide to searching for happiness.